The average annual income in Canada for 2020 is $51,300. But did you ever wonder how it’s broken down by age?

 The bottom line is that the younger Canadian workers are struggling to keep up.
 Without a solution, the income inequality gap will only grow and continue to cause damaging social and economic consequences.

 The average income varies based on age.
-Those 45 to 54 have the potential to earn the most and make a median income of $67,400.
+Those 45 to 54 have the potential to earn the most and make a average income of $67,400.

 The province you live in has a lot to do with how much you earn as well.
 Those living in Alberta make far more than others throughout the country.